twesleyb/getPPIs/README.md

 [2] Patil, A., Nakai, K. & Nakamura, H. HitPredict: a database of quality assessed protein-protein interactions in nine species.
 Nucleic Acids Res.
 39, D744-9 (2011).

 [3] López, Y., Nakai, K. & Patil, A. HitPredict version 4: comprehensive reliability scoring of physical protein-protein interactions from more than 100 species.
 Database (Oxford) 2015, (2015).

-[4] Uezu, A. et al. Identification of an elaborate complex mediating postsynaptic inhibition.
-Science 353, 1123–1129 (2016).

-[5] Spence, E. F. et al. In vivo proximity proteomics of nascent synapses reveals a novel regulator of cytoskeleton-mediated synaptic maturation.
-Nat.
-Commun.
-10, 386 (2019).

 ## License
 This program is free software; you can redistribute it and/or modify it under